 - CONTINUE UPDATING YOUR JOURNAL: Add any new extra-curricular activities.
 Notwithstanding any family responsibilities, work, volunteer experiences, House projects or events, in addition to any new awards and honors you’ve received.

 - MAKE YOUR SUMMER COUNT.
 The summer time is a great time for you to pursue or develop a specific interest.
-Visit the HLS Extracurriculars and Other Opportunities pages under the College Counseling Menu on HLS College Counseling’s home page.
+Visit the Volunteer, Research, & Other Opportunities for Upper School Students, the Pre-College Summer Programs & Courses for Upper School Students, and HLS Extracurriculars pages under the College Counseling Menu on HLS College Counseling’s home page.
 Fill your summer with activities like:

 - taking a summer course at a local college

 - participating in a summer program or camp (research / internship / volunteer programs or pre-college programs)